 GIRLS: Well, well looka here.

 Hi Sweetie.

 Ain't he cute?

 Wanna dance?

 LA PREMIER: What's your name, sugar?

 BEAU: My name's Beau.

 LA PREMIER: You sure are.

 BEAU: I came here to see my father.

 LA PREMIER: Your what?
-You mean --
+You mean

-(JOHNNY enters.
-He is beautifully dressed now, but looking a bit wan.
-He is also irritable.)
+(JOHNNY enters. a bit wan.
+He i He is beautifully dressed now, but looking s also irritable.)

 LA PREMIER: Johnny, you have a visitor.

 JOHNNY: Beau!
 (To LA PREMIER.)
 What you let him in here for?

 LA PREMIER: My doors don't have no locks.
 JOHNNY: Well get some.
 BEAU: I have to talk to you, Daddy.
 In private.
 JOHNNY: This ain't no place for no talk.
 BEAU: I got to.
 You owe me that.
 LA PREMIER: Go on, Johnny.
 Go talk to him.
 Use my room.

-MOUTH: (fo BEAU.)
+MOUTH : (fo BEAU.)
 And when you get through you can use my room, sweet stuff.
 (JOHNNY throws a fake punch at her.)

-JOHNNY: Watch your filthy mouth!
+JOHNNY : Watch your filthy mouth!
 (To BEAU.)
 All right.
 But make it short.
 (He walks into the room which he shares with La Premier.)
 (BEAU accompanies him, walking backward looking at the women.)
 (A JOHN enters.)
 LA PREMIER: (To the TRICK BABIES.)
 Shoo!
 Shoo!
 Cobalt!
 Come get these children.
 COBALT BLUE: I have to shell these peas, Ana.
-I don't

-have time to --

-LA PREMIER: Shell them outside in the courtyard.

-(Other JOHNS are entering; CLARENCE is playing and the GIRLS are being selected, selecting, etc. COBALT leaves with the TRICK BABIES in tow, carrying her bowl of peas.)
+I don't have time to LA PREMIER: Shell them outside in the courtyard. are being serect entering; CLARENCE is playing and the GIRLS ed, selecting, etc. COBALT leaves with the tow, carrying her bowl of peas.)
+CLARENCE : (To ANA.)

-CLARENCE: (To ANA.)
 Is he all right?
 LA PREMIER: Johnny?
 Of course he's all right.
 Why?
 CLARENCE: He's used to sweating in the day and resting at night.
 He can't change his clock just because you tightening the mainspring.